What is Company Policy?

 Computer security is a high priority for firms these days.
 Policies cover a variety of topics, such as the frequency for changing passwords, reporting phishing attempts and log-on procedures.
 Use of personal devices, such as a USB drive you bring from home, may also be restricted to prevent unintended spread of computer viruses and other malware.

-Once you've determined a policy is necessary, document in writing your goals for creating the policy.
+One of the first ways on how to create company policies is by articulating the policy goals.
+Once you've determined that the company policy for employees is necessary, document in writing your goals for creating the policy.
 When possible, tell employees why you are implementing the policy.
 Include enough details to make the company's position clear, but don't try to cover every potential situation.

 Keep the policy short and simple if possible.
 Some policies about legal areas—such as the company's approach to the Family and Medical Leave Act, discrimination or complaint investigation, or the progressive discipline system—may need to be lengthy and comprehensive.